itsdheeraj99/Text_summarizer_using_LLM/README.md

 The dataset on which this model is trained is [CNN/Daily mail.](https://paperswithcode.com/dataset/cnn-daily-mail-1)

 ## Usage
-This model is deployed as a web-application.
-It can be accessed [here.](https://summar-ease.streamlit.app/) It can be run a local machine as well.
+This model is deployed as a web-application and can be accessed [here.](https://summar-ease.streamlit.app/) Additionally, it can also be run on a local machine.
 - Download the files ``app.py`` and `requirements.txt` into a directory.
 - In terminal directing to the project directory, run the command `pip install -r requirements.txt`
-- Also install the streamlit framework by running the command line `pip install streamlit`
 - For launching the app run `streamlit run app.py`.

 ## Inference in code